Fall & Spring Mini Grants

 Mollie Lukken Scholarship

 Since 1984, the Junior Service League of LaGrange has provided financial assistance to Troup County teachers through its Mollie Lukken Memorial Scholarship.
-Any teacher pursuing graduate study in a field of special education is eligible to apply for the grant, which honors the memory of Mollie Lukken, a League founder and leader in the field of learning disabilities.
-If you are or will soon begin pursuing graduate studies in any field of special education, we encourage you to apply.
+Any teacher pursuing graduate study in a field of exceptional education is eligible to apply for the grant, which honors the memory of Mollie Lukken, a League founder and leader in the field of learning disabilities.
+If you are or will soon begin pursuing graduate studies in any field of exceptional education, we encourage you to apply.
 Past recipients are eligible to apply again.
 The application and explanatory information can be downloaded below.